Daniel-Slattery/whos-round/README.md

 • User is then directed to main page where all other users details are dispplay

-• User pushes beer icon when finished their drink to notify participants
+• User presses beer icon when finished their drink to notify participants

 • When all users drinking status is finished, the app will notify the buyer of the next rond with a list of drinks to buy